conan-io/conan-center-index/docs/reviewing.md

 Outside cases of the SPDX guidelines should do the following:

-- When no license is provided or when it's given to the "public domain", the value should be set to [Unlicense](https://spdx.org/licenses/Unlicense) as per [KB-H056](error_knowledge_base.md#kb-h056-license-public-domain) [FAQ](faqs.md#what-license-should-i-use-for-public-domain).
+- When no license is provided or when it's given to the "public domain", the value should be set to [Unlicense](https://spdx.org/licenses/Unlicense) as per [KB-H056](error_knowledge_base.md#kb-h056-license-public-domain) and [FAQ](faqs.md#what-license-should-i-use-for-public-domain).
 - When a custom (e.g. project specific) license is given, the value should be set to `LicenseRef-` as a prefix, followed by the name of the file which contains a custom license.
 See [this example](https://github.com/conan-io/conan-center-index/blob/e604534bbe0ef56bdb1f8513b83404eff02aebc8/recipes/fft/all/conanfile.py#L8).
 For more details, [read this conversation](https://github.com/conan-io/conan-center-index/pull/4928/files#r596216206)

 ## Applying Patches